cwendorf/EASI/docs/Tutorials/OneWaySummaryTutorial.md

 class(OneWaySummary) <- "bss"
 ```

-### Analyses of Multiple Groups
+### Analyses of the Means

 This section produces analyses that are equivalent to one-sample analyses separately for each level of a factor.

 #### Confidence Intervals for the Means

-This code will provide a table of descriptive statistics and confidence intervals for each level of the factor.
+This code will provide a table of confidence intervals for each level of the factor.

 ```r
 estimateMeans(OneWaySummary)